cremalab/caw-scripts/README.md

 ### From caw-scripts directory

+1. Install dependencies: `npm i`
-1. Build it: `npm start`
+2. Build it: `npm start`
-2. Pack it: `npm pack`
+3. Pack it: `npm pack`
-3. right-click and copy the absolute path to the `caw-scripts-0.1.0.tgz`
+4. right-click and copy the absolute path to the `caw-scripts-0.1.0.tgz`

 ### From consumer directory